Having easy access to the web has radically changed the way people shop for almost everything today.

 Image Source: https://www.reviewtrackers.com/online-reviews-survey/

-By focusing on creating a steady stream of reviews, your brand is more likely to show up when customers are making their next shopping decision.
+By focusing on creating a stream of great reviews, your brand is more likely to show up when customers are making their next shopping decision.
+Product reviews on the best review sites can significantly enhance your marketing efforts.

-6. They Have a Clear Impact on Sales
+6. Online Reviews Have a Clear Impact on Sales

 A study by the Harvard Business School found that online reviews can demonstrably impact your bottom line.
 Brands that are viewed positively have better sales, but even improving your star rating can have a positive effect on your sales.